Retirement

 not so fast.
 No sooner had I retired when my wife Sigrid changed the plan.

-She rented an office for me in downtown Santa Barbara (now known to my
+She rented an office for me in downtown Santa Barbara (known to my friends

 I soon